InterContinental Mark Hopkins Luxury Hotel San Francisco

 Nearby Attractions

-Nob Hill is also walking distance from many of San Francisco’s leading attractions, like Chinatown, North Beach and Union Square.
+Nob Hill is also within walking distance of many of San Francisco’s leading attractions, like Chinatown, North Beach, and Union Square.
 Additionally, Fisherman’s Wharf is approximately two miles away.
-What’s more, you can use the cable car to Chinatown, Union Square and Fisherman’s Wharf.
-For North Beach, you can just walk through Chinatown to get to Little Italy.
+Moreover, you can use the cable car to go to Chinatown, Union Square, and Fisherman’s Wharf.
+For North Beach, you can walk through Chinatown to Little Italy.

 Accommodations

 InterContinental Mark Hopkins Hotel offers 383 elegantly appointed rooms, including 33 suites.
-Room sizes range from 312 square feet for Standard Rooms to 364 square feet for View Rooms, city or bay views..
-All rooms come equipped with an in-room safe, cable/satellite TV with premium channels and WiFi (with fee).
-Additionally, you will find a Keurig coffee/tea maker, mini bar, and clock radio .
-Further amenities include plush bathrobes, hair dryer and iron/ironing board.
+Room sizes range from 312 square feet for Standard Rooms to 364 square feet for View Rooms, City or bay views.
+All rooms have an in-room safe, cable/satellite TV with premium channels, and WiFi (with a fee).
+Additionally, you will find a Keurig coffee/tea maker, a mini bar, and a clock radio.
+Further amenities include plush bathrobes, a hair dryer, and an iron/ironing board.

 Suite Sizes

 Suites sizes range from 551 square feet for a Junior Suite to 2,240 square feet for the two-bedroom California Suite.
-In addition to the standard features like TV, minibar and hairdryers, all suites have additional amenities.
-For instance, there are feather bed mattresses and Frette bed linens and stylish wood furniture.
-Turndown service upon request, in addition to complimentary shoeshine service and same-day/laundry valet service.
+In addition to the standard features like TV, minibar, and hairdryers, all suites have additional amenities.
+For instance, for feather bed mattresses, fringe bed linens, and stylish wood furniture, a turndown service is available upon request, in addition to complimentary shoe shine service and same-day/laundry valet service.

 Pet Policy

-Pets up to 25 lbs. are allowed with a non-refundable fee of $100 per stay.
-Your pets are only allowed in specific rooms or floors.
-Pets may not be unattended in any guest room.
+Pets up to 25 lbs. are allowed for a non-refundable fee of $100 per stay.
+Your pets are only allowed in specific rooms or floors, and may not be left unattended in any guest room.

 Dining